gofynd/fp-signature/README.md

 The `sign` function is used to generate a signature.
 It takes two parameters: `request` and `options`.

-It will return `Signature` object with `x-fp-date` and `x-fp-signature`.
+It will return the signature string directly.

-Include the generated `x-fp-date` and `x-fp-signature` in the request headers or query parameters to sign the request.
+The library generates a signature for your request.
+Include the returned signature string in the `x-fp-signature` header to sign the request.

+> **Note**: The `x-fp-date` timestamp is **required** for signature generation.
+You must include it in your request headers or query parameters.
+This timestamp helps prevent replay attacks and is used in the signature generation process.
+The timestamp should be in ISO 8601 format without colons, dashes, or milliseconds (e.g., `20240101T120000Z`).

 ```typescript
 type RequestParam = {